Donate

 Due to the very nature of the disorder, most people with NPD are reluctant to admit they have a problem—and even more reluctant to seek help.
 Even when they do, narcissistic personality disorder can be very challenging to treat.
 But that doesn’t mean there’s no hope or that changes aren’t possible.

 Mood stabilizers, antidepressants, and antipsychotic drugs are sometimes prescribed in severe cases or if your NPD co-occurs with another disorder.
 However, in most cases psychotherapy is the primary form of treatment.
-This can take place in-person or via an online therapy platform.
+This can take place in-person or via online therapy.